MateuszMiszczynski/Python_projects/DSP-scripts/READ.md

-# DSP Scripts
+# Digital Signal Processing Scripts

-This directory contains scripts related to Digital Signal Processing (DSP) that were developed as part of laboratory exercises during my studies at AGH University of Krakow.
-Each lab consists of several tasks, and each task is focused on a specific concept or technique related to DSP.
+This directory contains Python scripts related to Digital Signal Processing (DSP) that were developed during laboratory exercises at AGH University of Krakow.
+The labs cover various techniques such as Fourier Transforms, Digital and Analog Filters, and their applications.

 ## Folder Structure

-- **Lab1/**: Contains scripts for tasks completed in Lab 1.
-- **Lab2/**: Contains scripts for tasks completed in Lab 2.
-- **Lab3/**: Contains scripts for tasks completed in Lab 3.
-- ...

-Each task corresponds to an individual Python script (`task1.py`, `task2.py`, etc.), with comments and explanations inside the code.
+- **Transformations/**: This folder contains scripts related to transformations, such as Fourier Transforms and their applications (DFT, FFT).

+- **Filters/**: This folder contains scripts for digital and analog filters, including FIR, IIR filters, and special filters like Hilbert and differentiating filters.

-## Task Overview
+## Scripts Overview

-The tasks generally involve applying various signal processing techniques, such as:
+### Transformations

-- Fourier Transforms (DFT, FFT)
+- **Fourier_Transformations.py**: Basic implementation of Fourier Transforms (DFT and DtFT).
-- Filtering
+- **DFT.py**: Script for applying the Discrete Fourier Transform (DFT).
+- **FFT.py**: Efficient Fast Fourier Transform (FFT) implementation.
+- **Applications_FFT.py**: Use cases of FFT in signal analysis.

+### Filters
+- **Analog_Filters.py**: Implementation of analog filters.
+- **Digital_Filters_IIR.py**: Recursive IIR digital filter implementation.
+- **Digital_Filters_FIR.py**: Non-recursive FIR digital filter implementation.
+- **FIR_Sampling_Frequency.py**: FIR filter for changing the sampling frequency.
+- **Adaptive_Filters_FIR.py**: Adaptive FIR filters for real-time signal processing.

+## Libraries Used
+- **numpy**: Numerical operations for signal processing.
-- Signal analysis and visualization
+- **scipy**: Signal processing tools for creating filters and handling transformations.
-- Noise removal and data processing

-These tasks were completed using libraries like `numpy`, `scipy`, and `matplotlib`.
+- **matplotlib**: Visualization of signals and filter responses.